Transfer news: James signs five year contract at Man Utd | Goal.com

 He will now have the opportunity to impress in the Premier League, much to the delight of United boss Ole Gunnar Solskjaer.

-The Norwegian boss expressed his delight after sealing the club's first summer signing, stating: “Daniel is an exciting young winger with lots of skills, vision, exceptional pace and a good work ethic.
+The Norwegian manager expressed his excitement after sealing the club's first summer signing, stating: “Daniel is an exciting young winger with lots of skills, vision, exceptional pace and a good work ethic.
 He had a great season with Swansea City and has all the attributes needed to become a Manchester United player.

 “We are delighted he has signed with our club and we are all looking forward to working with him.
 This is the perfect environment for Daniel to continue his development.”